Meal Planning for Surfing: What You Should Be Eating for a Great Beach Body

 Eating right today helps you perform your best tomorrow.
 If you don’t want to wake up feeling like a ton of bricks, then you’d better restock on all the essential nutrients your body needs to recover.
 Also, make sure you get a good night’s sleep.
 That’s when your body works on converting all that wonderful healthy food you’ve been eating into energy and uses it to repair your muscles and overworked tissues.

 Now that you know what and when to eat, it’s time to reap the benefits!
-Go to BookSurfCamps.com and choose a summer surf camp to rock that awesome beach body!
+Find a budget surf camp and surf more with less!